tgdwyer/tgdwyer.github.io/_chapters/html.md

 </body>
 ```

-This will be a recursive function, which will animate the rectangle at 60 FPS.
-We use setTimeout to call our recursive function at around 60 frames per second.
+We now create a function which encodes the precise steps to animate the rectangle at 60 FPS (the `setTimeout` call queues up each successive frame of animation).

 ```javascript
 // Define an animation function